 Our research focuses on organic chemistry.
 The goal of our research is to discover, develop, and understand new reactions mediated by homogeneous catalysis for organic and polymer synthesis.
 Our interests further extend to the functions of new materials created by our original methods.
 We pursue our interests for both the beauty of science and to positively impact society.

-The followings are our research topics in recent five years:
+The followings are our research topics in recent years:

 The hydroformylation reaction producing aldehydes from alkenes, carbon monoxide and hydrogen, is one of the most important reactions in industry.
 We have been engaged in developing new transition metal catalysts to improve the catalytic activity and regioselectivity of the hydroformylation reaction.